DataPrep Orchestrator

 may be advantageous.

-Files created by the DataPrep Orchestrator are deleted when they are no longer needed to prevent the system from running out of disk space.
+Files created by the DataPrep orchestrator are deleted when they are no longer needed to prevent the system from running out of disk space.

 After running the user script, the downloaded/input file is deleted.
 Once the generated/output is uploaded, it is deleted as well.